TSX.V: ILI | OTCQB: ARXRF

 Overview

-The Jackpot Lithium property, located in the Georgia Lake Area about 140 km NNE of Thunder Bay, Ontario, is situated approximately 14 km by road from the TransCanada Highway (Hwy 11) and approximately 50 km from the town of Nipigon, on Lake Superior.
-The property contains two historical resources.
+The Jackpot Lithium property, located in the Georgia Lake Area about 140 km NNE of Thunder Bay, Ontario, is situated approximately 12 km by road from the TransCanada Highway (Hwy 11) and approximately 50 km from the town of Nipigon, on Lake Superior.
 The Main Jackpot Zone was reported to contain 2Mt @ 1.09 Li2O as estimated in 1956 by Ontario Lithium Company Limited*.
-The Vegan/Newkirk showing was reported to contain 750,000 tons grading 1.38% Li2O in 1956 by Vegan Lithium Mines Ltd.

 History